shashanktomar/dotfiles/README.md

 Then run `make`

 ## Post Installation
+- allow Hammerspoon accessibility access
-- make `drts` as the default profile in iTerm
+- make `drts` as the default profile in iTerm (this sometime does not work on first run, fix that later)
+- restart the machine